cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

     process:uid: "0"
 ```

-Using this policy cURL running inside the alpine container will require mTLS.
+Using this policy, cURL running inside the Alpine container will require mTLS.
 Let's try to communicate with the echo server once again.

 ```sh
 curl echo:80
 curl: (56) Recv failure: Connection reset by peer
 ```

-It still does not work.
+It still doesn't work.
 One last piece of the puzzle is missing.
-In this early phase of the project the Camblet driver which handles the TLS behind the scene does not know that the echo server where we are trying to communicate has strict mTLS setting.
-Camblet driver cannot use mTLS communication for all outbound/egress connections because that would restrict the process to the internet.
-Using mTLS for every egress connection would mean that the cURL cannot access github either.
-Instead of that we have something called service discovery file.
+In this early phase of the project, the Camblet driver, which handles the TLS behind the scenes, does not know that the echo server we are trying to communicate with has strict mTLS settings.
+The Camblet driver cannot use mTLS communication for all outbound/egress connections because that would restrict the process to the internet.
+Using mTLS for every egress connection would mean that cURL cannot access GitHub either.
+Instead, we have something called a service discovery file.
 A sample looks like this:

 ```sh
 # Sample Service discovery configuration file.